xonsh/xonsh/docs/windows.rst

 The easiest way to install xonsh on windows is through the `Anaconda Python Distribution`_ and the conda package manager.

 .. note:: Be sure to install the version with Python3.4 or later.
-Xonsh does is not supported on legacy Python (2.7).
+Xonsh is not supported on legacy Python (2.7).

 Install xonsh with the following command: